Common Types of Scams

 Tech support scams have been around for years.
 They are usually initiated by an email, browser popup, or phone call that states your computer has been compromised by malware, has been used in some illegal activity, or has been involved in a data breach.
 The perpetrators most often pose as Microsoft (or affiliate) and the victim is provided a phone number or website to contact.

-These scams run the gamut from swindling users into logging into a website (to collect account name, password, credit card, SSN, etc.) to trick victims into granting remote access (to search and steal sensitive information, render the computer unusable, and then collect a fee to fix it, or worse, not fix it).
+These scams run the gamut from tricking users into signing into nefarious websites (to steal passwords, confidential information, etc.) to luring victims into granting remote access (to steal confidential information, or even render the computer unusable and ask for a fee to fix it, or worse yet, not fix it).

 Resources